morphic-bio/process_features/README.md

 ---

-### Feature Types Heatmap
+### Feature Richness Heatmap

-A second heatmap (`Feature_types_heatmap.png`) is generated for each sample.
+A second heatmap (`Feature_types_heatmap.png`) is generated for each sample to visualize feature richness.
 In this heatmap:
 - **Rows:** Features.
-- **Columns:** Number of different feature types present in a barcode (co-expression level).
+- **Columns:** The total number of unique feature types present in a barcode (richness level).
-- **Color Intensity:** The number of barcodes where the given feature (row) was observed along with the specified number of other feature types (column).
+- **Color Intensity:** The number of barcodes where the given feature (row) was observed that contained a specific total number of feature types (column).
-- **Bar Graph:** Above the heatmap, a bar graph shows the total number of barcodes with a given number of co-expressing feature types.
+- **Bar Graph:** Above the heatmap, a bar graph shows the total number of barcodes for each richness level across all features.
 - **Color Bar:** Indicates the scale of counts.
 - **Filtering:** Only features with at least one observed count are shown.

-This heatmap helps visualize co-occurrence patterns and the distribution of feature types per barcode, which is useful for detecting multiplets and feature co-expression.
+This heatmap helps visualize the complexity of features within single barcodes, which is useful for identifying potential multiplets and assessing the overall quality of the feature capture.

 ---